Searching for a stroke of genius

 The most important part of being a scientist is being curious, and I’ve always been curious about everything.
 I am currently doing medical research at the University of Tasmania, but I’ve also studied zoology, engineering, microbiology, maths, and much more!

 When I’m not busy in the lab, I love to get out and share my passion for science with the public.
 During National Science Week you’ll find me touring schools and presenting at as many events as possible.
-Throughout the rest of the year I teach in schools and help out with great science programs for young people like the University of Tasmania’s ‘ConocoPhillips Science Experience’.
+Throughout the rest of the year I teach in schools and help run great science programs for young people like the University of Tasmania’s ‘ConocoPhillips Science Experience’ and the Tasmanian Youth Science Forum.
 My aim is to share my love of science with as many people as possible.
 Every day as a scientist there’s things to be learned and discoveries to be made, and I’m always working to push the boundaries of what we know.

 Find me on Twitter at @AllannaRussell